-I tossed in my cotton sheets, heat radiating from me like I was a space heater.
-I groaned again as sweat seeped out my pores, dripping and running off me and onto my sheets; melding them to my body-- creating a cocoon of sweltering chaos.
-It was always the same, it had been since I went to visit my great grandmother’s grave last month.
-Ever since I had visited the Saint Mary’s decaying uncared for cemetery I hadn’t been able to sleep.
+I tossed in my cotton sheets, heat radiating from me like a space heater.
+I groaned as sweat seeped out of my pores, dripping and running off me and onto my sheets— melding them to my body— creating a cocoon of sweltering chaos.
+It was always the same, or it had been since I went to visit my great grandmother’s grave last month.
+Ever since I had visited Saint Mary’s decaying and overgrown cemetery, I hadn’t been able to sleep.

-My mother had only recently discovered that her grandmother, my great grandma had been buried at Saint Mary’s and it was only because recently she had become obsessed with researching the background on the women on her side of the family, although why she had become obsessed with our heritage was a question she had yet to answer.
-When sleep had come to me dreams plagued me-- no, I shouldn’t call them dreams-- dreams made them seem trivial, happy, ‘lah-dee-dah’, carefree… These were nightmares, and not even that.
-This thing in my head was a recurring nightmare, the one and the same over and over and over-- it plagued me.
+My mother, Mariah, had only recently discovered that her grandmother, my great grandma, had been buried in the cemetery at Saint Mary’s.
+She had only discovered it recently because since doing one of those fancy DNA kits she had become obsessed with researching the background of the women on her side of the family.
+Why the sudden obsession with our heritage now?
+Well, that was a question she had yet to answer.
+It wasn’t like she had cared before… When sleep came to me, dreams plagued me— no, I shouldn’t call them dreams— dreams made them seem trivial, happy, ‘lah-dee-dah’, carefree… These were nightmares, and not even that.
+This thing in my head was a recurring nightmare, the one and the same over and over and over— it plagued me.

 I shivered, my fan sending another icy blast at my sweat soaked skin.
-It hit me as a wall, sending my chocolate brown hair flying-- at least the parts of my hair that weren’t glued to my neck.
+It hit me as a wall, sending my chocolate brown hair flying— at least the parts of my hair that weren’t glued to my neck with sweat.
 The heat of my nightmare dissipated.
 I realized there was no way I should have been that hot, my room was a literal icebox.

 I blinked, and turned in the direction of the voice.
-My mother, Mariah Pirot, was looking into my room through my open doorway.
-I stared at her-- I was her exact copy in every way.
-People often thought we were twins, and not just because of our hair colour.
-We were the same height, had the same voice, we even looked the same age… At first I didn’t even think of it, until I had seen a picture of my grandmother when she was young.
-We could all three of us have been triplets.
+My mother, was looking into my room through my open doorway.
+I stared at her— I was her exact copy in every way.
+People often thought we were twins, and not just because of our hair color.
+We were the same height, had the same voice, we even looked the same age… At first I didn’t even think anything of it, until I saw a picture of my grandmother when she was young.
+All three of us have been triplets.
 Talk about freaky genes.

 Mom stared at me, her hair, the same as mine falling around her face.
 She frowned and pushed her locks behind her ears with a look etched upon her face telling me she knew I was lying.
 “Ok.
 But I want you to know that I am worried about you.
 I want you to know that I am here for you should you ever want to talk.
 You know that right?”
 Each of her words was forced, woolen sounding.

 The screaming and crying had now faded.
-I was unfazed when I woke night after night-- my concentration instead focused on trying to distinguish if the nightmare stayed the same or if it was changing.
+I was unfazed when I woke night after night— my concentration instead focused on trying to distinguish if the nightmare stayed the same or if it was changing.
 It took all my emotional energy to notice each detail of the nightmare.
-I woke every time drained and sweat soaked.
-Usually the surroundings in my nightmare stayed the same, but some things were always altered-- tonight I had woken because I was horrified at something else.
+I woke each time drained and sweat soaked.
+Usually the surroundings in my nightmare stayed the same, but some things were always altered— tonight I woke up because I was horrified at something else.
 I had been the one who had changed in the nightmare.

 “Mom?”
 My voice felt scratchy.
 I took a deep breath and felt the itching go all the way down my esophagus and into my lungs and back up as I released it.